gian-solo/gian-solo.github.io/_posts/2019-02-17-the-session-with-christian-james-hand-is-absolute-radio-gold.md

 ---
 layout: post
-title:  "The Session with Christian James Hand Is Absolute Radio Gold"
+title:  "The Session with Christian James Hand Is Absolute Radio Gold."
 categories: Guitar
 date:   2019-02-017
 excerpt: "Track-by-track breakdowns of some of your favorite hits."